MLflow Tracing for LLM Observability

 Error Handling with Traces

 If an Exception is raised during processing of a trace-instrumented operation, an indication will be shown within the UI that the invocation was not successful and a partial capture of data will be available to aid in debugging.
-Additionally, details about the Exception that was raised will be included within the events attribute of the partially completed span, further aiding the identification of where issues are occuring within your code.
+Additionally, details about the Exception that was raised will be included within Events of the partially completed span, further aiding the identification of where issues are occurring within your code.

 Trace Error